chusiang/switch-apt-mirror.ansible.role/README.md

 History
 -------

-* 2019/04/23 Stop support the [Debain 7](https://www.debian.org/releases/wheezy/), the wheezy was EOL at May 2018.
+* 2019/04/23 Stop support the [Debian 7](https://www.debian.org/releases/wheezy/), the wheezy was EOL at May 2018.

 License
 -------